Nevermind, Never Forgotten

 From those unmistakable four first power chords, Nevermind kicks off with an angst and a bravado that would define an era.
 Twenty-five years ago, I heard those chords for the first time, the heavy, punk rock riffing, the powerhouse drumming, followed by a mellow verse and the controlled chaos of the anthemic chorus.
 This song introduced me to the word “Libido” for the first time even as mine, at eleven years old, mine was nearing a state of constancy.
 The album ushered in the end of the hard rock and pop of the 80s—it knocked Michael Jackson out of the top spot in Billboard.
 It spawned the career, albeit brief, of the voice of a generation in Kurt Cobain.

 Many would say that Nevermind, and in particular the ubiquitous hit “Smells Like Teen Spirit”, ruined Cobain, and perpetuated his suicide a mere 30 months later.

 My parents hated it.
 Everything about it.
-The music, the album cover, the rebellious feel.
+The music, the album cover, the rebellious feel, the look.
 They hated my flannel shirts, my long blonde hair, my sloppy guitar impersonations of Cobain: a virtuoso in disguise.
 No one could put together a pop hook and meld it with a screaming vocal line like Kurt.
 And don’t forget the harmonies between Cobain and drummer Dave Grohl, especially apparent on the chorus for the albums' second hit (and second track) “In Bloom”.